starfish2994/craft-engine_Auto_build/README.md

 </p>

 ## 📌 About CraftEngine
-CraftEngine redefines Minecraft plugin architecture as a next-generation solution for custom content implementation.
+CraftEngine redefines plugin architecture as a next-generation solution for custom content implementation.
 Its JVM-level injection delivers unprecedented performance, stability, and extensibility.
 The framework provides a code-first API for registering natively integrated block behaviors and item interaction logic.

 ## Build
+Getting the full jar is completely free, as long as you have a device with jdk21 installed.
+Follow the guide below to build it.

 ### 🐚 Command Line
-+ Install JDK 21.
 + Start terminal and change directory to the project folder.
 + Execute "./gradlew build" and get the artifact under /target folder.